liayin/blog/_posts/2022-5-16-literature-crime.md

     - Suggestive evidence that the beneficial impacts are largely driven by improved conflict resolution skills versus other factors that would increase the opportunity cost of crime

 ### Inequality and Crime
+- [MacLeod (2023)](https://www.doi.org/10.3386/w31786): Optimal Deterrence, Inequality and the Jean-Valjean Effect
+    - View deterrance as a tax on (criminal) labor supply.
+    - When individuals are needy or desperate, the income effect may dominate the substitution effect.
+    - Policies undertaken with the intent of deterring crime may, unintuitively, lead to an increase in crime.
+    - The policy that minimizes net social costs is characterized by a combination of deterrence and transfers to reduce inequality.

 - [Enamorado, Lopez-Calva, Rodriguez-Castelan & Winkler (2015)](https://www.sciencedirect.com/science/article/abs/pii/S0304387815001364): Income inequality and violent crime: Evidence from Mexico's drug war
     - Instruments for inequality through initial distribution and national income trends
     - Data is at the municipality level